ModelEarth/localsite/start/cloudflare/README.md

 Important: Turn on the proxy service for domains receiving a lot of traffic, otherwise you may exceed GitHubs allowed traffic levels and encounter rate limiting.

-Here's a nice overview of the [advantages of combining GitHub with Cloudflare](https://www.toptal.com/github/unlimited-scale-web-hosting-github-pages-cloudflare).
-Their sponsored project [jsdelivr](https://gomakethings.com/how-to-turn-any-github-repo-into-a-cdn/) is another great option for delivering any GitHub file via a CDN.
+Here's a nice overview of the [advantages of combining GitHub with Cloudflare](https://www.toptal.com/github/unlimited-scale-web-hosting-github-pages-cloudflare).<br>Their sponsored project [jsdelivr](https://gomakethings.com/how-to-turn-any-github-repo-into-a-cdn/) is another great option for delivering any GitHub file via a CDN.

 During setup, Cloudflare will provide nameservers to enter at your current registrar.
 You can transfer an existing domain to Cloudflare for cheaper hosting.